Vietnam Historical Trip. Day 3: Ho Chi Minh City

 It was dark, narrow and hard-to-breath tunnel

-A variety size of the bomb shell dropped by B-52 bombers
+A variety size of the bombshell dropped by B-52 bombers

 Fully loaded